 Note that the appender Async is a superset of Console and File.
 So any messages sent to Async are routed to both Console and File.
 This is important because for logging of VoltDB, you should always use an asynchronous appender as the primary target to avoid the processing of the logging messages from blocking other execution threads.

 More importantly, you should not use any appenders that are susceptible to extended delays, blockages, or slow throughput, This is particularly true for network-based appenders such as SocketAppender and third-party log infrastructures including logstash and JMS.
-If there is any prolonged delay in writing to the appenders, messages can end up being held in memory causing performance degradation and, ultimately, possible out of memory errors.
+If there is any prolonged delay in writing to the appenders, messages can end up being held in memory causing performance degradation and, ultimately, generating out of memory errors or forcing the database into read-only mode.

 The configuration file also defines a root class.
 The root class is the default logger and all loggers inherit the root definition.
 So, in this case, any messages of severity "debug" or higher are sent to the Async appender.